karim12345-gif/Currency-converter-React.js/README.md

 ### `Clone the project`
-You can clone the project using, and then install the dependencies.
+You can clone the project using this line, and then install the dependencies from the next steps.
 ```
 git clone https://github.com/karim12345-gif/Currency-converter-React.js.git
 ```